-Eldercare Enrolled Nurse Gary Campbell is helping continue the conversation about dementia care as a regular blogger for the Aged Care Channel (ACC).
+Eldercare Enrolled Nurse Gary Campbell is helping continue the conversation about dementia care as a regular ‘blogger’ for Altura Learning (formerly the Aged Care Channel).

 As the Australian population ages, the incidence and prevalence of dementia will increase exponentially.
 In 2010, Eldercare established the Dementia Excellence Program with the aim of becoming the South Australian Centre of Excellence in Dementia Care.

 In order to meet the increasing needs of our residents, we have implemented quality dementia care across all of our residential aged care facilities.

 The Dementia Excellence Program aims to improve and enhance the wellbeing and quality of life of people living with dementia by transforming the culture of care in our facilities and across our organisation from one that was task-focused to one that is truly person-centred.